-If the Member, his/her Physician, or other appropriate party, as identified above, does not request Prior Authorization, The Plan will conduct a retrospective review after the claims have been submitted.
-If it is determined that the services were not Medically Necessary, were Experimental/ Investigational/Unproven, were not performed in the appropriate treatment setting, or did not otherwise meet the terms and conditions of the Member Guide, the Member may be responsible for the full cost of the services.
+If the Member, the Member's provider, or other appropriate party, as identified above, does not request Prior Authorization, The Plan will conduct a retrospective review after the claims have been submitted.
+If it is determined that the services were not Medically Necessary, were Experimental/Investigational/Unproven, were not performed in the appropriate treatment setting, or did not otherwise meet the terms and conditions of the Member Guide, the Member may be responsible for the full cost of the services.

-Prior Authorization Request Involving Non-Urgent Care
+Response to Prior Authorization Requests Involving Non-Urgent Care

-Except in the case of a Prior Authorization request involving urgent care (see below), The Plan will provide a written response to the Member's Prior Authorization request no later than seven business days following the date we receive the Member's request.
+Except in the case of a Prior Authorization request involving Urgent Care (see below), The Plan will provide a written response to the Member's Prior Authorization request no later than seven business days following the date we receive the Member's request.
 This period may be extended one time for up to seven additional business days, if we determine that additional time is necessary due to matters beyond our control.